k2view-academy/K2View-Academy/articles/19_Broadway/18_broadway_flow_window.md

 </tr>
 <tr>
 <td style="height: 36px; width: 174px;"><a href="19_broadway_flow_stages.md#support-parallel-actors-execution">Parallel</a></td>
-<td style="width: 381px; height: 36px;">Click to set a number of Actors to be run in parallel within a Stage.
-When set, displays the number of parallel threds.</td>
+<td style="width: 381px; height: 36px;">Click to set a number of Actors to be run parallelly within a Stage.
+When set, displays the number of parallel threads.</td>
 </tr>
 <tr>
 <td style="height: 18px; width: 174px;"><a href="23_transactions.md">Transaction</a></td>